 Based upon public comments received during the preparation of this Housing Element, there is no public support to amend Charter Section 423 to accommodate the housing necessary to satisfy the State RHNA mandate.
-The City Council publicly debated the prospects of amending Charter Section 423 through its review of this Housing Element, and it is universally believed that placing such a Charter amendment before the voters would be a waste of resources.
-Additionally, any effort to potentially amend Charter Section 423 would potentially and unnecessarily delay the implementation of this Housing Element.
-It could create voter fatigue reducing the prospects for success of a vote for the required Land Use Element Amendment to implement this Housing Element pursuant to Charter Section 423.
+While questions have been raised about placing a Charter amendment before the voters to amend Charter Section 423, this would be contrary to the will of the people as expressed through Measure S in 2000.
+Also, Fthe City Council publicly debated the prospects of amending Charter Section 423 through its review of this Housing Element, and it is universally believed that placing such a Charter amendment before the voters to obtain voter approval.
+Additionally, any effort to potentially amend Charter Section 423 would likely delay the implementation of this Housing Element and create voter fatigue reducing the prospects for success of a vote for the required Land Use Element Amendment to implement this Housing Element pursuant to Charter Section 423.